P-CHARDAT/WCS-checkpoint4/README.md

 # WCS-checkpoint4
-Checkpoint 4 of my Wild code school's formation
+Front of my checkpoint 4 project from my WCS formation